yugabyte/yugabyte-db/docs/content/latest/reference/drivers/ysql-client-drivers.md

 ---
-title: Client drivers for YSQL API
+title: Client drivers for YSQL
-headerTitle: Client drivers for YSQL API
+headerTitle: Client drivers for YSQL
-linkTitle: Client drivers for YSQL API
+linkTitle: Client drivers for YSQL
 description: Lists the client drivers that you can use to connect to and interact with the YSQL API.
 menu:
   latest: